Why I Support the Center of the West

 When in the museum, I can get lost in a world that is important to me.
 I look at the great Alfred Jacob Miller paintings and pretend I am in there hunting the buffalo or trapping beaver.
 I have frequently thought that I was born a hundred years too late.
 The western sunshine is not like anywhere else and the Rocky Mountains are a lure that I cannot resist.
 Read Journal of a Trapper by Osborne Russell, or learn about Lewis and Clark.
 No one can resist the aura of the West.”

-You may recognize Forrest Fenn from his autobiography, The Thrill of the Chase: A Memoir, which includes a poem with clues to the location of a treasure chest hidden somewhere in the Rocky Mountains—a cache yet to be found.
+You may recognize Forrest Fenn from his autobiography, The Thrill of the Chase: A Memoir, which includes a poem with clues to the location of a treasure chest hidden somewhere in the Rocky Mountains—a cache that was found in 2020.

 First published in Points West magazine, Fall/Winter 2017